Meouzer/Typing/Articles/01-Typing-in-JavaScript.md

 JavaScript architects eventually were forced to admit that detection of edge cases was important after all.
-That is, the `Array.isArray()` function and Node's type checkers do not produce false positives on edge cases or on class prototpes for that matter.
+That is, the `Array.isArray()` function and Node's type checkers do not produce false positives on edge cases or on class prototypes for that matter.
 For example, if `edgeCase = Object.create(Array.prototype)` then `Array.isArray(edgeCase)`
 is `false` as it should be.
 This is a tacit admission that the design of `toString()` is seriously flawed as it frequently does not distinguish between class instances and edge cases